 - Increase movement.
 If your teen is not currently physically active, encourage them to start with a small goal of walking 30 minutes a few times per week.
 Gradually add more minutes, days and intensity to the workouts.
 It’s important that they find something that they enjoy doing as they’ll be more likely to stick with it.
 Consider joining them on a walk or playing a favorite sport!

 - Decrease processed or refined carbohydrates.
 This includes soda, juice, candy, sweets, baked goods, chips, etc.

 - Eat more fruits and veggies.
 These foods are packed full of important nutrients and also contain fiber, which can help with weight management.

 - Drink more water.
 Whether drinking water instead of sugar sweetened beverages or just trying to stay well-hydrated, a good goal is to drink about 8 glasses per day.

 - Get enough sleep.
 Research studies have shown that the amount of sleep you get has a direct effect on weight.
 If making the other changes sound too hard or challenging right now for your teen, this might be a good first step!
 Encourage good sleep habits in your teen such as turning off screens prior to getting into bed and keeping a consistent bedtime.

 - Eat regular meals and snacks throughout the day.
 It’s important to avoid becoming overly hungry which can lead to eating larger portions than the body needs.

 - Check-in with feelings.
 If you think that your teen’s weight or eating might be directly tied to emotions, ask his or her health care provider about meeting with a therapist who can help work through these emotions and find alternatives to using food as comfort.

 - Encourage family meals.
-These days everyone has busy schedules, but research studies have shown that eating dinner together as a family (with the TV turned off) can help to prevent overweight and obesity.
+These days everyone has busy schedules, but research studies have shown that eating dinner together as a family (with the TV turned off).
 Try to fit this on when schedules allow.